-To become a Qualified Retirement Person, you are required to demonstrate that you can move US$24,000/year into Belize.
-This is for you, your spouse, and any dependents that move with you.
-So apparently the Belizean government assumes a North American can live comfortably for this amount in most areas of Belize.
+As mentioned in the retirement category, to become a Qualified Retirement Person, you are required to demonstrate that you can move US$24,000 per year into Belize.
+This amount covers you, your spouse, and any dependents that move with you.

 Personal spending habits can vary drastically, but the following sample is based on a two-person household living a comfortable expatriate lifestyle (not lavish, but not too meager).
 It is assuming that your own your home and car outright.